Conquest (character)

-Conquest is a supervillain appearing in the American comic book series Invincible, created by writer Robert Kirkman and artist Ryan Ottley.
-He first appeared in Invincible #61, published by Image Comics in August 2009.
-Conquest is a high-ranking member of the Viltrumite Empire and one of the most brutal villains in the series.
+Conquest is a supervillain appearing in the American comic book series Invincible and Invincible Universe: Battle Beast, created by writer Robert Kirkman and artist Ryan Ottley. the character first appeared in Invincible #61, published by Image Comics in April of 2009.

-Conquest is one of the most experienced and strongest members of the Viltrumite race of the Invincible comic book series.
-He also endured the Great Purge and the Scourge Virus, a genetically engineered disease that killed off the Viltrumite population and left lasting harm on the majority of its survivors.
-Due to his fragile body, Conquest was gravely hurt in combat with several Rognarrs, a virtually unbeatable lineage reported to be among the sole weaknesses for Viltrumites.
-The assault left him with a severed-off right arm, pockmarked skin, and loss of his right eye.
-In spite of these lasting disabilities, Conquest equipped himself with a prosthetic arm and remained in service to the Viltrum Empire.
+Conquest is a high-ranking member of the Viltrum Empire and one of the strongest, most experienced members of the alien race known as the Viltrumites.
+He survived both the Great Purge, a planet-wide civil conflict, and the Scourge Virus, a bioengineered disease that decimated the Viltrumite population and inflicted lasting damage on most of the survivors.
+Due to his weakened condition, Conquest was gravely injured in combat with several Rognarrs, members of a savage alien species.
+The assault left him with a missing right arm, a scarred face, and the loss of his right eye.